 Once you have set up your agency as a Partner in this manner, you go to Business Settings > Accounts > Pages and grant access to the Facebook Page that you have linked with your Instagram account.
 The image below shows us granting the "Page admin" role with full access, but you can choose a different role depending on what tasks you want your agency to perform on your behalf.
 The "Page advertiser" role is sufficient for advertising with your Instagram account and boosting posts.

 Assign the Instagram Account and an Advertising Account to Your Agency

 Continuing to work within Facebook Business Manager, you will now "assign assets" to your agency.
 The two assets that you need to assign are the Instagram account and a Facebook ad account.
 That will allow your agency to run Instagram ads using your ad account.

 Open Business Settings > Users > Partners.
 Select the Partner (agency) that you just added.
 In our example, that is Rare Karma.
 Then, select Instagram Accounts and click Assign Assets.

 You will get a dialog box for selecting Asset Types.
 Pick Instagram Accounts, and select the account you want to share with your agency.
 In our example that is the Megalytic Instagram account.

-Next, you need to assign your ad account to your agency using a similar process.
+Next, you need to assign your Ad Account to your agency using a similar process.
 Under Business Settings > Users > Partners, select your agency.
-Then under Assigned Assets, select Ad Accounts and click Assign Assets.
+Then under Assign Assets, select Ad Accounts and click Assign Assets.